dctime/signals/issues and todo.md

 ### 2025.7.16

-Signal Pickaxe wont drop if break the gps emitter
+Signal Pickaxe wont drop if break the gps emitter (fixed)

 show ABC when assemble and signal station (fixed)